-Since the company from which the acceptance of engagement was being considered was a high-risk company where sales fraud had been identified in the previous fiscal year, it was necessary in risk evaluation upon acceptance to carefully determine the status of internal control relating to prevention of fraud.
-Under such circumstances, the prospective engagement partner not only obtained information from internal personnel such as the management, but also gathered detailed and objective information in order to corroborate the assertions of the management, such as by interviewing external experts who were directly involved in the fraud prevention measures of the company, in order to fully understand the internal systems and progress related to the actual establishment of internal control.
+Since the company from which the acceptance of engagement was being considered was a high-risk company where sales fraud had been identified in the previous fiscal year, it was necessary in risk evaluation of the engagement acceptance to carefully determine the status of internal control relating to prevention of fraud.
+Under such circumstances, the prospective engagement partner not only obtained information from internal personnel such as the management, but also gathered detailed and objective information in order to corroborate the management's insists, such as by interviewing external experts who were directly involved in the fraud prevention measures of the company, in order to fully understand the internal systems and progress related to the actual establishment of internal control.